 The following administrators may issue NCOs:

-- For matters pertaining to the Code of Student Conduct: the Vice President for Student Affairs/Dean of Students, the Assistant to the Dean of Students/Director of Student Conduct, or designee;
+- For matters pertaining to the Code of Student Conduct: the Vice President for Student Affairs/Dean of Students, the Assistant Dean of Students, the Student Conduct Officer, or designee;

 - For matters pertaining to the Policy Against Sexual Misconduct: the Director of Title IX Compliance and Training/Title IX Coordinator, or designee; and

-- For emergency situations involving personal safety: the Office of Public Safety may issue temporary NCOs, which shall be confirmed, modified or rescinded by the Director of Public Safety, Dean of Students, Director of Student Conduct, or Title IX Coordinator once all relevant information is reviewed.
+- For emergency situations involving personal safety: the Office of Public Safety may issue temporary NCOs, which shall be confirmed, modified or rescinded by the Director of Public Safety, Dean of Students, Assistant Dean of Students, Student Conduct Officer, or Title IX Coordinator once all relevant information is reviewed.

 The College considers NCOs to be confidential and expects students to treat them as such.
 If a student is harmed due to another student’s sharing or publicizing an NCO (i.e., verbally, through social media), such an act may be considered retaliation under College policy and the responsible student may be subject to disciplinary action.

 All NCOs will specify an effective date as well as an end date.
 A student seeking the modification or rescission of an NCO prior to the specified end date shall so request the administrator who issued the NCO.
 The issuing administrator shall consult with both parties before determining whether or not to modify or rescind the NCO.